REWY10/PACK-game/PACK extention game/README.md

 * * *
 ### Acknowledgements

-This Project has been made on VSCode and I have used ChatGPT, w3schools, stacks, and other websites to gain knowledge on coding syntax and how key functions such as a tiling system work.
+This Project has been made on VSCode and I have used AI, w3schools, stacks, and other websites to gain knowledge on coding syntax and how key functions such as a tiling system work.

 * * *
 ### Author Details